Hunter McElrea: Indy Pro 2000

 In October 2019, McElrea reunited with Pabst to partake in the Chris Griffis Memorial Test, setting the fastest time in the Indy Pro 2000 category.
 In March the following year, Pabst officially confirmed McElrea as one of its entrants into the 2020 championship.
 His rookie season in Indy Pro 2000 netted him 5th position in championship, with six podiums and a win at the final race of the year at the Grand Prix of St. Petersburg.
 McElrea again signed for Pabst Racing, for the 2021 season.
 McElrea won races at Barber Motorsports Park, Mid-Ohio Sports Car Course and New Jersey Motorsports Park on his way to 3rd in the championship.
 He also claimed seven podiums and a season leading five pole positions.

 Indy Lights

 McElrea signed with Andretti Autosport, for the 2022 Indy Lights season.
 He scored pole position on debut at the Grand Prix of St. Petersburg.
 In 2022 McElrea achieved three pole positions, two race wins at Mid-Ohio Sports Car Course and Iowa Speedway, and claimed 'Rookie of the Year' honours.
-On September 3rd, Andretti Autosport announced that McElrea would join them again for the 2023 season.
+On 3 September, Andretti Autosport announced that McElrea would join them again for the 2023 season.

+IndyCar Series

+2024

+Prior to the twelfth round of the 2024 IndyCar Series, Dale Coyne Racing announced that it had signed McElrea to contest the Toronto IndyCar race in their No. 18 Honda.
+McElrea showed good pace throughout the weekend, but ultimately retired during the race, finishing 24th.